Subanana vs Otter (2026): A Documentation-Based Comparison

 For teams of 3+ on similar usage patterns, Subanana's per-workspace pricing tends to be lower than Otter's per-user pricing.
 Run the numbers for your team size — the break-even point shifts depending on minute consumption.

-Otter advertises multi-language support but does not publish per-language accuracy figures, and Cantonese specifically isn't called out in its public feature documentation.
-If Cantonese matters, test on the free tier before committing.
+Otter advertises multi-language support but doesn't break out per-language STT model selection in its public docs, and specific Asian languages such as Cantonese aren't called out in its public feature documentation.
+If multilingual or code-switched audio matters, test on the free tier before committing.

 Can I switch from Otter to Subanana?